an7user/BIMarathon2021/README.md

 ************************************************************************************
 Metrics to analyze:

-Will be comapring branch supermarkets performance by modeling, benchmarking and analyzing gross income margin based on the metrics number of products purchased by customers, price of each product purchased by a customer, tax fee and subtracting the cost of goods sold at each branch.
+Will be comparaing branch supermarkets performance by modeling, benchmarking and analyzing gross income margin based on the metrics number of products purchased by customers, price of each product purchased by a customer, tax fee and subtracting the cost of goods sold at each branch.